Canon G1 X vs Olympus TG-6

 Travel and landscape photographers will find it useful that the TG-6 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The TG-6 is a recent model that features in the current product line-up of Olympus.
-In contrast, the G1X has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G1X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1X was succeeded by the Canon G1X Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the G1X and TG-6 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Olympus TG-6 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X and the Olympus TG-6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.